JacksonO123/lampjs/lib/docs.md

 **Types**

-Typesafety is handled mostly in the framework, the only type you need to manage is the `State<T>` type.
-This type is generic and represents a state variable of that type.
+Typesafety is handled mostly in the framework, There are only a few types you will have to manage yourself.

 A state variable for a string would look like this: